 The chair, a partnership between CIRANO, Retraite Québec, iA Financial Group and the universities that began in 2014, originally had the name Industrial Alliance Research Chair on the Economics of Demographic Change.
-Entering a second five-year term in 2019, the Chair continues its work with chairholder Raquel Fonseca (ESG UQAM) under the name of Research Chair in Intergenerational Economics.
-Preserving the same DNA, the work of the Chair is organized around 3 axes – retirement and savings, health, labour market – identified as priorities and transversal to the intergenerational economic issues of demographic transitions.
+Entering a second five-year term in 2019, the Chair continues its work with co-chairholder Raquel Fonseca et Marie Connolly under the name of Research Chair in Intergenerational Economics.
+Preserving the same DNA, the work of the Chair is organized around 3 axes – inequality and poverty, labour market and transitions, and skills – identified as priorities and transversal to the intergenerational economic issues of demographic transitions.

 Expertise | Relevance | Ethics | Collaboration

-Under the supervision of professor Raquel Fonseca de ESG UQAM, the work of the Chair relies on the expertise of several professors whose work in public economy, human resource economics, and economics of aging and health is recognized worldwide for their rigour and relevance.
+Under the supervision of professors Raquel Fonseca and Marie Connolly of ESG UQAM, the work of the Chair relies on the expertise of several professors whose work on inequality and poverty, health, and in public economy, human resources economics, economics of education, economics of aging and economics of health is recognized worldwide for its rigour and relevance.

 The research program of the Chair is based notably on simulation models built by the team to analyze, over several decades, the distribution of living conditions and certain behaviors of individuals.
 These models offer, over time, the possibility of prospectively simulating the sensitivity of different economic policies and macroeconomic and demographic conditions.
 This unique expertise makes it possible to understand and project the behavior of families and individuals in an economically coherent manner and to understand the effects on private and social well-being.